The branded hand of Captain Jonathan Walker

 on the blue toolbar.

 By 1844, Walker moved to Florida where his efforts for the abolitionist cause met with adversity.
-In that year, he attempted to assist seven escaped slaves to freedom by sailing them from Florida to the West Indies.
+In that year, he attempted to assist seven freedom seekers by sailing them from Florida to the West Indies.
 During the voyage, he became ill.
 His crew was untrained in sailing and navigational procedures and, as a result, they were "rescued" by a proslavery wrecking sloop and returned to Florida.
-The slaves were returned to their masters, and Walker was arrested.
+The freedom seekers were recaptured by their enslavers, and Walker was arrested.
 He was convicted and sentenced in a federal court, spent one year in solitary confinement, and was fined $600.
 It was at this time that his right palm was branded with the letters "S.S."2

 The event did not deter Walker from spreading the abolitionist word.
 His fine was paid by Northern abolitionists, and between 1845 and 1849 he lectured throughout the country on antislavery subjects.3 He settled in Muskegon County, Michigan, where he died in 1878; a monument to him was unveiled there in the same year.4 John Greenleaf Whittier, the poet and abolitionist, paid tribute to Walker in his poem "The Branded Hand" which first appeared in a book of abolitionist poetry entitled Voices of Freedom in 1846 and included the passage:

 Then lift that manly right-hand, bold ploughman of the wave!

 Its branded palm shall prophesy, "SALVATION TO THE SLAVE!"